Office of Procurement, Acquisition and Logistics (OPAL)

 A flag may be issued to a funeral director or anyone else who certifies by signature the eligibility of the deceased Veteran even if requested eligibility documentation is not attached.

 9. How Can the Funeral Director help the VA and the Veteran?

 Complete the Flag Application as completely as possible with all available information requested on the form and turn in the application to the post office as soon as possible following the death of the Veteran.
 The information provided helps the VA in the death notification process, easing the burden on family members as well as authorizing the post office to order a replacement flag ensuring availability to the funeral director for future requirements.

 10. We were given a defective flag, what do we do?

 Return the flag to the post office from which it was received.
 The post office may replace the flag with another and return the defective flag to the VA for replacement.

 11. My post office either doesn’t have flags or has a difficult time keeping enough on hand.
 What can be done?

-Ask the post office to contact the VA Service and Distribution Center at the phone number or email account listed below and a VA Service Representative will ensure the post office is resupplied with sufficient flags to meet their needs.
+Ask the post office to contact the USPS Material Distribution Center at the phone number or email account listed below and an MDC Service Representative will ensure the post office is resupplied with sufficient flags to meet their needs.
 The VA does not supply flags directly to a funeral home but will always respond to calls or questions to ensure that burial flags are always available.